School Psychology EdS

 About the Program

-The Drexel University School Psychology Education Specialist (EdS) Program embraces a scientist/practitioner model of training.
-The program will develop school psychologists to use scientific inquiry, problem-solving, and a parsimonious approach to data analysis and outcome interpretation in their research and their practice.
+The Drexel University School Psychology Educational Specialist (EdS) Program embraces a scientist/practitioner model of training.
+The program will develop school psychologists to use scientific inquiry, problem-solving, and a parsimonious approach to data analysis and outcome interpretation in their research and practice.
 This is a full-time, hybrid cohort model - therefore all students are expected to be in the Philadelphia area.
 With the cohort model, all students begin practicum in the first year, through our partnerships with the local schools.
 This full-time hybrid format means all school psychology (EDSP) courses are in-person, and the remaining coursework is online, utilizing both synchronous and asynchronous learning activities.
+In the third year of the program, students apply skills learned through coursework by completing a 1200-hour internship under the supervision of a certified school psychologist.

 The program adopts and supports the ecological/behavioral orientation in psychology, focusing heavily on behavioral and ecological variables that facilitate and impede individual academic success and behavioral health functioning.
 The program also has a strong emphasis on behavioral health across pediatric, community, and school settings with a focus on children as they function within family, school, and community systems.
 The program strongly emphasizes the training of school psychologists who are agents of change in children’s lives.
-The development of evidenced-based assessment practices, consultation knowledge and skills, behavior analytic technology, and intervention/treatment skills is strongly emphasized, and will be informed from a behavioral and developmental framework.
+The development of evidenced-based assessment practices, consultation knowledge and skills, behavior analytic technology, and intervention/treatment skills are central to the program's mission and are informed from a behavioral and developmental framework.
 There is a strong focus on "hands on" work in schools, clinics, hospitals, and institutions.

 The training program has been approved by the Pennsylvania Department of Education (PDE) for School Psychology certification in Pennsylvania.
 It also includes a course sequence that has been approved by the Behavior Analyst Certification Board to fulfill one of the requirements for sitting for the national board certification examination in behavior analysis.